FineFindus/adobe-swatch-exchange-rs/README.md

 # Adobe Swatch Exchange
-A small, dependencies-less Rust library for writing and reading from `.ase` files.
+A small, dependencies-free Rust library for writing and reading from `.ase` files.

 ASE has the option to either store single colors or colors in a named group.
 Each color consists of a name, the actual color data (in RGB, CMYK, LAB or Gray format), and a color type, which indicates how the color behaves in the document.